 Ola Bilińska, Customer Success Manager, KODA Bots

-Until now, Messenger extensions SDK allowed developers and companies to share website content directly within Messenger.
-In the new version, developers can generate a link using the context in the web view.
-Thanks to this, the user can copy the link and share it in the Messenger conversation.
+So far, Messenger extensions SDK allowed brands and programmers to share website content directly within Messenger.
+Now, developers can generate a link using the WebView context.
+This enables users to copy such links and share them directly inside the app’s messaging window.

 I get the feeling that it’s all happening at the moment when more brands decided to use Messenger Codes and when users started to understand how they work.
 This functionality is not disappearing forever, but the turn towards QR codes means going back to the past.

-The nested menu will also change.
-Facebook is transitioning to a single layer menu format.
-As the company argues, this will create a more seamless experience for Messenger users.
+The nested menu will also be replaced.
+Instead of it, Facebook wants to move to a single layer menu format.
+As it argues, Messenger users will gain a more seamless experience.

-In the place of the Open Graph template, which allows people to play songs within Messenger, there will be a generic template that will link to the song’s URL.
-When users click on a song shared in Messenger, they’ll be directed to the audio streaming platform’s website or app.
+What about the Open Graph template, which allowed users to share and play songs within Messenger?
+As a fallback, there will be a generic template that will link to the song’s URL.
+After they click on a song shared on Messenger, users will be directed to the location of that song – a website, app, or audio streaming platform – where they’ll be able to play it.

-Facebook will also remove Messenger Bot Reviews.
-They allowed users to review Messenger bots with stars.
-After the 15th of August, page owners will no longer be able to display these ratings where it used to be possible.
+Facebook also no longer supports Messenger Bot Reviews, which enabled users to review Messenger bots with stars.
+This means that, after the 15th of August, page owners will no longer be able to publish their chatbot reviews.

 I wonder whether the deleted functionalities were chosen because of the users’ lack of interest?
 Did they slow the app down?
 Users of our chatbots rarely used the Share Button.
 But, at the same time, they liked to share their location.
 For chatbot designers, there are fewer options to choose from but UX is more important to Facebook!
 The Messenger app is overloaded.
 So the deleted functionalities are a small sacrifice when compared to the benefits the newest app version will bring.